-In the previous post, we discussed why prices should not be included on your website.
-Now we’ll discuss what should be included on your website.
-To create website content that increases sales and attracts visitors, show them the type of experiences that your region provides.
+In order to create website content that increases sales and attracts visitors, show them the type of experiences that your region provides.
 Your social media marketing and blog posts will direct tourists to your tourism website, which functions as your storefront, but is also an important opportunity to “sell” a story about your Ontario tourist region.

 Start with these questions you need to ask to design a tourist-friendly website.
 Then, to ensure that you provide website content that increases sales, make your website purpose obvious.
 Take the time to perform the necessary research and create content to ensure travellers want to visit your tourism website.
 User-friendly content and intuitive navigation help prospects find what they’re looking for.

 7 Steps To Planning Tourism Website Content

 1. Highlight Your Region’s Unique Anchors